How do I cite a book chapter or handout that my professor uploaded to a website?

 Levine, Caroline.
 “Hierarchy.”
 Blackboard, uploaded by Mary Smith, 10 Oct.
 2017, blackboard.stonybrook.edu/.

-To cite a handout, provide the title of the handout or a description of it:
+To cite a handout, provide the title of the handout or, as shown below, a description of it:

 French verb conjugations.
 Blackboard, uploaded by Valerie Marneffe, 6 Sept.
 2017, blackboard.nyu.edu/.